And once again, greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 I'm not participating in this.

-So what Rodriguez I you know, maybe this is going to be understood by the pop culture elites of the day.
+So, you know, maybe this is going to be understood by the pop culture elites of the day.

 Maybe they're going to say, this is cool, man.

-And I guess the strategy is to make the suspension look unjust and immoral the way the left looks at the founding of this country is unjust and immoral and unfair and uh and all of that.
+And I guess the strategy is to make the suspension look unjust and immoral the way the left looks at the founding of this country is unjust and immoral and unfair and all of that.

 Anything's open here.

-Is it is it fantasy?
+Is it fantasy?

 Here's a guy who was convicted for practicing without a license.

-He's not a doctor, he pretends to be a doctor.
+He pretends to be a doctor.

 It's a big deal.

-They were drew his well, it's a big deal because they took him out of a lawsuit and they've promised to go to federal prosecutors on Tony Bosch's behalf for giving drugs to children.
+Well, it's a big deal because they took him out of a lawsuit and they've promised to go to federal prosecutors on Tony Bosch's behalf for giving drugs to children.

-Now it's true they immunized Bosch.
+Now, it's true they immunized Bosch.

 This guy was servicing some 40 other players who have all accepted their suspensions.

-Rodriguez is the only one fighting the he's not even fighting suspension, he's trashing the system.
+Rodriguez is the only one fighting this.

 They've all owned up to it.